Alice Jackson Stuart: Influences

 After Stuart's application had been rejected by the University of Virginia, it became a controversial issue among the public.
 It caught the attention of some African-American and student organizations in Virginia.
 The case even brought significant changes to the educational policies towards African-American students of the State of Virginia at that time.

 After being "rejected respectfully" by the University of Virginia on her application for studying a Master of Arts in French, Stuart tried to seek advice and assistance from the NAACP.
-It is an organization which aims "to ensure the political, educational, social, and economic equality of rights of all persons and to eliminate race-based discrimination."
+It is an organization which aims "to ensure the political, educational, social, and economic equality of rights of all persons and to eliminate race-based discrimination".
 The NAACP "had threatened court action in an effort to compel the University of Virginia to admit a Negro graduate student".

 The National Student League (NSL) wrote a highly publicized letter to the Board of Visitors of the University of Virginia and President John Newcomb condemning their action.
 The students protested the Board's action "because it implies the desirability of continuing educational inequality".
 In order to address the case, the NSL scheduled an open forum for students to discuss this controversial issue.
 This act put pressure to the University of Virginia because the President received half a dozen of similar letters from other NSL university branches.

 Despite the fact that racial segregation was still a common phenomenon in the United States in 1930s, the rejection of Stuart's application to the University of Virginia was controversial enough to push forward some changes in the State of Virginia.
 The State started to provide African-American citizens with access to separate-but-equal higher education facilities.
 In 1935 December, the Virginia State Board of Education announced the setting up of a graduate department for African Americans at Virginia State University in Petersburg.
 It was the first graduate school for African Americans in Virginia.
-A resolution adopted by the State Board at its meeting read: "…it is recognized that such opportunities should be provided for the Negros."
+A resolution adopted by the State Board at its meeting read: "…it is recognized that such opportunities should be provided for the Negros".

 Another change came in February 1936 in the Virginia General Assembly.
 It passed House Bill 470, the Dovell Act, which promised to pay qualified black applicants the additional amount of tuition and travel expenses required to attend school outside the state offering a similar course of study.
 The bill provided for the education of hundreds of African-American students over the next 20–30 years.
-Because of the Act, Gregory Swanson finally broke the color barrier in 1950 and became the first African-American student at the University of Virginia Law School.
+Because of the Act, Gregory Swanson broke the color barrier in 1950 and became the first African American student at the University of Virginia Law School.